 DELETE methods on any of the API resources.

-As in other RESTful APIs, the Edge management API exposes capabilities as API resources.
+As in other RESTful APIs, the Edge API exposes capabilities as API resources.
 Each resource defines a set of methods that act on it.

 Following RESTful principles, you can call HTTP